Colimit-Based Composition of High-Level Computing Devices: Conclusions and Future Work

-The operational semantics described in Sec. \ref{sec:operation} can be interpreted in a categorical setting for a more rigorous study of computon execution.
+The operational semantics described in Sect. \ref{sec:operation} can be interpreted in a categorical setting for a more rigorous study of computon execution.
 Operational semantics is not the focus of this paper but colimit-based composition is.
 In the future, we plan to formalise operational semantics in the language of symmetric monoidal categories by defining ports and computing devices as objects and morphisms of a category, respectively.
 Although we use categorical semantics to formalise our proposed model, it is important to mention that other formal languages can be used instead.
 That is, the proposed MHC is independent of its specification, just as it occurs with any other foundational model.

 To bridge theory and practice, we implemented the categorical semantics of the computon model in Idris 2, including the formalisation of computons, computon morphisms and colimit constructions.
-The implementation yields a programming environment for the formation of control-driven composite computons which are structurally correct by construction.
+The implementation yields a programming environment for forming control-driven composite computons with strong structural correctness by construction.
 We envision that primitives and composites could populate a repository of computational behaviours to be reused across several domains.
 For example, in a real e-commerce scenario, there could be primitive computons for payment processing and email delivery which can altogether be reused in both travel and healthcare applications.
-The computon model is general enough to be used not only in software engineering but in any domain requiring computable objects.
-For example, it has already been applied in Artificial Intelligence for compositionally forming a Long Short-Term Memory \cite{arellanes_compositional_2024}, in biomedicine for modelling the oscillatory dynamics of a mdm2-p53 regulatory pathway \cite{arellanes_compositional_2025} and in electronic engineering for compositional circuit design \cite{arellanes_compositional_2025}.
+The computon model is general enough to be used not only in software engineering but in any domain requiring computable objects, e.g., it has already been applied in Artificial Intelligence for compositionally forming a Long Short-Term Memory \cite{arellanescompositional2026}, in biomedicine for modelling the oscillatory dynamics of a mdm2-p53 regulatory pathway \cite{arellanesboolean2026} and in electronic engineering for compositional circuit design \cite{arellanesboolean2026}.
 Given the generality of the computon model, several other application domains could benefit from it, e.g., quantum mechanics and linguistics for compositionally describing quantum teleportation and sentence meaning, respectively.